-Therefore, out of respect for her wishes, and to avoid focusing on any other “grim details,” here are some memories I have of seeing John Lennon on the UWS, as well as a few brief reflections on his legacy.Lennon could often be found at places in my ‘hood such as The Westside Pharmacy, where Said Saber (owner of the place) still has a Lennon shrine of sorts (photos and memorabilia) in the store’s window.
+Therefore, out of respect for her wishes, and to avoid focusing on any other “grim details,” here are some memories I have of seeing John Lennon on the UWS, as well as a few brief reflections on his legacy.Lennon could often be found at places in my ‘hood such as West Side Pharmacy, where owner Said Saber still has a Lennon shrine of sorts (photos and memorabilia) in the store’s window.

 Additionally, Saber has made inspiring comments about the late musician and his widow.

-During some of the years Saber refers to in his remarks, Lennon spent many hours with Yoko Ono enjoying coffee at Cafe La Fortuna, a place which had a colorful awning – and a place where I saw him on many occasions (including a time when my mother traveled to NYC and visited me).
+During some of the years Saber refers to in his remarks, Lennon spent many hours with Yoko Ono enjoying coffee at Cafe La Fortuna, a place which had a colorful awning – and a place where I saw him on many occasions (including a time when my mother traveled to NYC to visit me).

-Nine years after his death I moved to a one room apartment above that cafe which was a place with no window and had a tub in one closet and a toilet in another.
+Nine years after his death I moved to a one room apartment above that cafe.
+It had no windows, a tub in one closet and a toilet in another.

 But I digress!
 Returning to John Lennon’s legacy, like many an Upper West Sider, Lennon would often take walks in Central Park.